re-ops/re-cog/README.md

 # Intro

-Re-cog is a base set of remote functions that are executable by [Re-gent](https://github.com/re-ops/re-gent), the functions are divided into two categories:
+Re-cog is a set of remote functions that are executable by [Re-gent](https://github.com/re-ops/re-gent) and divided into a number categories:

-* Resources which are used in provisioning recipes to setup remote machines (see [Re-cipes](https://github.com/re-ops/re-cipes))
+* Resources which are used in provisioning recipes to setup remote machines (see [Re-cipes](https://github.com/re-ops/re-cipes)).
 * Facts which are use to get information from remote machines including security audit, performance metrics.
+* Common shell scripts that we can execute remotely.

 All the functions are serializable which means that we can change them locally refresh the REPL and run the latest version on our remote hosts (no restart required!), this provides the same productive [Reloaded](https://re-ops.github.io/re-docs/usage/#reloaded) workflow as local Clojure functions.

 Re-cog function have a number of use cases:

-* To be used within provisioning recipes.
+* To be used within provisioning [recipes](https://github.com/re-ops/re-cipes).
-* To be used in Re-mote pipelines.
+* To be used in Re-mote [pipelines](https://re-ops.github.io/re-docs/#abstractions).
 * To be directly invoked on a cluster of machines for ad-hoc execution.

 It is a part of the [Re-ops](https://re-ops.github.io/re-ops/) project that offers a live coding environment for configuration management.